linrongbin16/gitlinker.nvim/README.md

 })
 ```

-There're 3 groups of builtin APIs you can directly use:
+There're several groups of builtin APIs you can directly use:

 - `github_browse`/`github_blame`: for [github.com](https://github.com/).
 - `gitlab_browse`/`gitlab_blame`: for [gitlab.com](https://gitlab.com/).